camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-migration.md

 {{< img src="../../img/migration/step2.png" title="Select instances for migration" >}}

 After finishing the migration plan, click the `Select Instances` button to proceed to instance selection.
 Initially, all instances of the source process definition version are displayed.
 You can use the filter bar above the list of instances to filter the displayed instances.
-Using the checkbox left to the instance you can mark them for migration.
+Using the checkboxes to the left of the instances, you can mark them for migration.
 All instances you select on this page are migrated.

-If you do not select any instances explicitely, all instances of the source process definition version are migrated to the target version.
+If you do not explicitely select any instances, all instances of the source process definition version are migrated to the target version.

 # Confirm Migration

 {{< img src="../../img/migration/step3.png" title="Confirm Migration" >}}

-In the next step, you see an overview of the migration that you are about the execute.
+In the next step, you see an overview of the migration that you are about to execute.
 This page displays the exact id of the source and target process definition as well as the number of process instances you are about to migrate.
 It also contains a tabular display of the migration plan.
 You can configure options for the migration such as whether the migration should be performed asynchronously as a batch and whether custom listeners and IO mappings should be skipped.

-By clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-eye-open"></i></button> button on the bottom of the page, you can assess the request payload that is send to the server to perform the migration.
+By clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-eye-open"></i></button> button on the bottom of the page, you can assess the request payload that is sent to the server to perform the migration.

 # Check Migration Result

 {{< img src="../../img/migration/step4_batch.png" title="Executing migration asynchronously" >}}

-After clicking `Execute Migration` the result screen is displayed.
-If the migration was performed successfully, the success is indicated on this page.
+After clicking `Execute Migration`, the result screen is displayed.
+If the migration was performed successfully, that is indicated on this page.
 For asynchronous migrations, a link to the batch page is displayed where the progress of the batch can be observed.

 ## Error: Migration Plan invalid